CPSO’s Quality Improvement Program

 How much time will it take?

-The total time commitment to complete the QI for Individuals Program depends on the individual, as well as the quality of data in their EMR or paper charts and the support staff they may have to help access this data, but typically is nine to 12 hours.
+The total time commitment to complete the QI for Individuals Program depends on the individual, as well as the quality of data in their EMR or paper charts and the support staff they may have to help access this data, but typically is six to 12 hours.
 Participants can determine what works best for their schedule.
 The program lends itself to being completed in sections at a time.

 What to do when you are selected